PHDA 06 - Health Services Program Monitoring and Evaluation

 Louis Wong, Epidemiologist

 Next course delivery: May to July 2017

 This course is now available to individuals residing outside of Canada.
 Please contact Program Coordinator, Maxine Reitsma at email@example.com or 250-721-8481 for more information.

-This course provides an overview of the basic concepts and principles of monitoring and evaluating health services and programs.
-It covers:
+This course provides hands-on, project-based instruction on the concepts, processes and tools for monitoring and evaluating health services and programs.

-By the end of the course, you will be able to develop an evaluation of a health service or program to make recommendations for improvements and help decision-making.
+By the end of the course, students will have developed an evaluation of a health service or program of their choice in order to make recommendations for improvements and facilitate decision-making in their organization.

-We’ll explore a variety of monitoring and evaluation approaches and discuss standards of practice, ethical considerations and continuous learning in monitoring and evaluation.
+We will explore a variety of monitoring and evaluation approaches and discuss standards of practice, ethical considerations, and continuous learning in monitoring and evaluation.
 Special topics on cultural competencies will also be covered.

 Develop a monitoring and evaluation plan that engages stakeholders; uses culturally appropriate, reliable and valid data collection tools; and facilitates use.